preet01-patel/coit20246-project/README.md

 ├── security.md
 ├── risk.md
 ├── reflection.md
-├── images/
+├── images/          — all screenshots
-│   └── (all 42 screenshot figures)
-├── diagrams/
+├── diagrams/        — draw.io files and exported PNGs
-│   ├── lab-network.drawio
-│   ├── lab-network.png
-│   ├── production-network.drawio
-│   └── production-network.png
-├── risk-assessment/
+├── risk-assessment/ — TVAMatrix spreadsheet
-│   └── risk-assessment.xlsx
-└── captures/
+└── captures/        — pcap files from traffic captures
-    ├── http_capture.pcap
-    └── ssh_capture.pcap
 ```

 ---

-## AI Use Acknowledgement
+## AI Use

-AI assistance (Claude by Anthropic) was used during this project to:
-- Help understand OpenWRT nftables firewall syntax and dropbear SSH configuration
-- Help diagnose VirtualBox network adapter configuration issues

-All practical tasks, configurations, screenshots, network diagrams, and the risk assessment were completed by the students.
-All AI-generated content was critically reviewed and modified before inclusion in this report.
+We used Claude (Anthropic) during this project mainly for understanding OpenWRT commands, troubleshooting network issues, and getting feedback on our written explanations.
+All the actual practical work — the VM setup, firewall configurations, hardening steps, captures, and risk assessment — was done by us.
+Any AI-assisted text was reviewed and rewritten before being included in the report.